jfmyers/PlatePHP/ReadMe.md

 Plate PHP -- Why Query?
 =======================================================
 Plate PHP eliminates the boiler plate code of database queries.
 Plate was inspired by Django Models and Backbone Collections.

-Let's get setup.
+<p><strong>Let's get setup.</strong></p>

 1. Open ```config.php``` and make sure ```$config["db"]["mysql"]["on"]``` is set to true.
 Then input your database connection information.
 For the time being make sure Redis is set to False since this is not supported in the current release.